lofcz/LlmTornado/README.md

 ## 🪄 Quick Inference

-### Switching vendors

-Switching the vendor is as easy as changing `ChatModel` argument.
-Tornado instance can be constructed with multiple API keys, the correct key is then used based on the model.
+Inferencing across multiple providers is as easy as changing the `ChatModel` argument.
+Tornado instance can be constructed with multiple API keys, the correct key is then used based on the model automatically:

 ```csharp
 TornadoApi api = new TornadoApi(new List<ProviderAuthentication>